 Hello!

-I’m a PhD student in the Design & Social Justice Studio at Georgia Tech’s Digital Media program working with Dr. Nassim Parvin.
-My academic research uses design-based inquiry that draws from feminist, posthumanist, and disability theories and explores making practices that integrate digital and living systems.
-My work examines bodies, both human and non-human, as instruments of data creation to explore contingent and relational qualities of place.
+I’m a PhD student in the Design & Social Justice Studio at Georgia Tech’s Digital Media program.
+My advisor is Dr. Nassim Parvin.
+My academic research combines feminist, disability and postcolonial theories with design-based inquiry to explore making practices that integrate built, digital, and living systems.
+I use sensors, data, and visualization to reflect on body-environment relationships and explore alternative ways of sensing, knowing and relating to others.

 Heart Sense is an art installation that uses representation, tracking, and visualizations of physiological data to investigate and reflect upon the body in ways that depart from quantitative self and spur curiosity about scientific measurements.
-Specifically, this installation engages the social dimension of embodiment through the mediation of the physical environment.
-Participants are invited to sit around a table and are given headphones to listen to music.
-A floral visualization representing the collective heart rates of the participants will be projected onto the table, the size and the colors of each petal shifting with changes in each participant’s body.
-The visualization showcases how our bodies come into relation with each other and are in and of the environment, as they respond to our surrounding conditions even when we are not aware of it.
+This installation engages the social dimension of embodiment through the mediation of the physical environment.
+Participants are invited to sit around a table and listen to music while a floral visualization representing their collective heart rates is projected onto the table.
+The flower shifts each participant’s body and how their bodies come into relation with each other.

-When chronic illness, such as Lyme disease, is viewed through a disability lens, equitable access to public spaces becomes an important area for consideration.
-Yet chronic illness is often viewed solely through an individualistic, medical model lens.
-We contribute to this field of study in four consecutive steps using Lyme disease as a case study: (1) we highlight urban design and planning literature to make the case for its relevance to chronic illness; (2) we explore the place-related impacts of living with chronic illness through an analysis of interviews with fourteen individuals living with Lyme disease; (3) we derive a set of design guidelines from our literature review and interviews that serve to support populations living with chronic illness; and (4) we present an interactive mapping prototype that applies our design guidelines to support individuals living with chronic illness in experiencing and navigating public and outdoor spaces.
+This project explores possibilities of designing for chronic illness using Lyme disease as a case study.
+Specifically, we explore the place-related impacts of living with chronic illness through interviews with individuals living with Lyme disease, synthesize a set of design guidelines that serve to support populations living with chronic illness, and present an interactive mapping prototype that applies our design guidelines to support individuals living with chronic illness in experiencing and navigating public and outdoor spaces.

 Urban Alleyway Activation